Plc Uutechnic Group Oyj: SIGNIFICANT ORDER FOR UTG MIXING GROUP

 SIGNIFICANT ORDER FOR UTG MIXING GROUP

 Stelzer Rührtechnik International GmbH, part of UTG Mixing Group, has received a significant order from China.
-The order includes 6 mixers for polymer production reactors.
+The order includes 24 high-end mixers for polymer production process.

-The total value of the order is over EUR 0.6 million.
-The order has been booked for the third quarter of 2020 and deliveries are scheduled for the last quarter of 2020.
+The total value of the order is approximately EUR 2.0 million.
+The order has been booked for the third quarter of 2020 and deliveries are scheduled for the last quarter of 2020 and Q1-Q3 of 2021

-” This order is an important opening of a new account with high future potential.
-Our consistent work for emerging in China is bearing fruit as stronger foot ground in the market of Chemicals & Polymers.
-With help of earlier successful references in the region we were able to win the trust of a new customer under heavy competition of a critical greenfield project.
-The order strengthens our already reasonable order backlog and improves our position against the potential challenges caused by COVID19” says Jussi Vaarno, Chief Operating Officer.
+”This is historically highest contract value for single order for Stelzer.
+During this year, Stelzer has clearly taken a step-up as potential supplier for larger sized projects.
+We have a long-term relationship with this customer, but earlier we have not been awarded such big contracts.
+This deal really shows the lifetime performance of our equipment compared to local competition, as well as UTG Mixing Group capabilities within the chemical & polymer industry.
+The order further strengthens our workload for the coming year.” says Jussi Vaarno, Chief Operating Officer.

 PLC UUTECHNIC GROUP OYJ